 Reporting Requirements

-Each owner or operator subject to the management practices in OAR 340-244-0242 must report to the Department the results of all volumetric efficiency tests required under OAR 340-244-0244(1) and (2).
-Reports submitted under this rule must be submitted within 30 days of the completion of the performance testing.
+(1) Each owner or operator subject to the management practices in OAR 340-244-0242 must report to DEQ the results of all volumetric efficiency tests required under OAR 340-244-0244(1) and (2).
+Reports submitted under this rule must be submitted within 180 days of the completion of the performance testing.

+(2) Annual report.
+Each owner or operator must report, by February 15 of each year, the following information:

+(a) The total throughput volume of gasoline, in gallons, for each calendar month.

+(b) A summary of changes made at the facility on vapor recovery equipment which may affect emissions.

+(c) List of all major maintenance performed on pollution control equipment.

+(d) The number, duration, and a brief description of each type of malfunction which occurred during the previous calendar year and which caused or may have caused any applicable emission limitation to be exceeded.

+(e) A description of actions taken by the owner or operator during a malfunction to minimize emissions in accordance with OAR 340-244-0239(1), including actions taken to correct a malfunction.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.